kuznetckiy/pioneer-doc-en/indoor_nav.rst

 ---------------------------------------

 To update the system firmware you will need Pioneer Station installed on your PC.
 Select Firmware update in the menu and follow the instructions on the screen.
 Press and hold 'Menu' button on the control unit and connect it to your PC via USB cable.
-Select BeaconUSNav on the list and click 'next
+Select BeaconUSNav on the list and click 'next'

 .. image:: /_static/images/usnav_upd.png
 	:align: center
+	:alt: version 4.1 update

 It is recommended to choose default firmware source.
 Flashing firmware may take up to 5 minutes, do not disconnect the control unit until it is finished.